 - If you have no credit score you probably have a thin credit file.
 Read up on what a thin credit file is and what you can do about it.

-- There are many ways to build a credit record, but these 5 steps to building credit get you on track without excessive risk.
+- There are many ways to build a credit record, but these 11 ways to build credit will get you on track without excessive risk.

 The effort it takes to get an apartment without credit can provide an incentive to get started and build the credit record you want to have.
 If you’ve been managing your finances on a cash basis you have the discipline it takes, so don’t be afraid to move forward!